dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 ![Browser window showing secret values loaded via the Azure Key Vault Configuration Provider](key-vault-configuration/_static/sample1.png)

-## Creating prefixed key vault secrets and loading configuration values (Sample 2)
+## Creating prefixed key vault secrets and loading configuration values (key-name-prefix-sample)
 `AddAzureKeyVault` also provides an overload that accepts an implementation of `IKeyVaultSecretManager`, which allows you to control how key vault secrets are converted into configuration keys.
 For example, you can implement the interface to load secret values based on a prefix value you provide at app startup.
 This allows you, for example, to load secrets based on the version of the app.

 > [!WARNING]